lenesk/sokolova.dk/studieprove-online-course-add.md

 ### Five reasons to take a training course running right up to the exam:

 * you get ready for the exam in a smaller group class;
 * book only one day per week for a Danish class;
 * access to preparing materials;
-* well-stuructured lessons with focus on all the aspects of exam content;
+* well-structured lessons with a focus on all the aspects of exam content;
-* a closed admission course - no current enrollment to ensure the homogenity of the class.
+* a closed admission course - no current enrollment to ensure the homogeneity of the class.

-Please, contact me by mail [elena@sokolova.dk](mailto:elena@sokolova.dk) to sign up.
+Please, contact me by mail elena@sokolova.dk to sign up.

 ### Admission requirements
 This course is for those who had acquired Danish level B2 or passed Prøve i Dansk 3.